 Choosing the Right Camera and Lens for Photographing Lava

-Give yourself time to figure out which lens will work best based upon the distances you are working with and the composition that you want.
+Give yourself time to figure out which lens will work best based on the distances you are working with and the composition that you want.
 A long zoom lens will let you capture closeup shots without getting too close to the heat while also letting you zoom in and out for the best composition.
 For this trip, I rented a Sony 70-200mm f/4 lens.
-With the cropped-sensor body I was working with, I was using an effective 105-300mm focal length.
+With the cropped-sensor body I was working with, I was getting an effective 105-300mm focal length.
 This combination provided sufficient reach to capture the lava from a distance.

 Focusing and Intense Heat – What Photographers Should Know